 The acquisition price must be supported by an appraisal performed by a licensed independent professional appraiser.
-The Department, at its sole discretion, may accept an appraisal that is required by another lender and prepared by an independent professional appraiser for that lender.
+The Department, in its sole discretion, may accept an appraisal that is required by another lender and prepared by an independent professional appraiser for that lender.

 - 2. Syndication Related Costs: For projects that are syndicated for tax credits, the equity raise-up rate should be within current market standards.
 When the project's gap analysis is performed, the Department will review the raise-up rate to ensure that it is competitive in the tax credit market. - 3.
-Operating Reserves: Operating reserves shall range from three to six months of projected operating expenses plus all required debt service payments and monthly replacement reserve payments.
+Operating Reserves: Operating reserves shall range from three to six months of projected operating expenses plus all required must pay" debt service payments and monthly replacement reserve payments.
+The application requires the Sponsor/Developer to include a narrative explaining how the operating reserve will be established.
 For projects with proposed operating reserves that are outside of this range, sponsors must submit a request for a waiver that includes a detailed explanation of the reasons operating reserves for the project should be set at a different level.
 Staff will evaluate waiver requests for reasonableness on a case-by-case basis to determine compliance with the threshold limits.
 The Department when evaluating guaranties for completion, lease-up, or operations will consider the demonstrated financial capacity and liquidity of the owner or other guarantor.

-At a minimum, funded operating reserves must remain in place until the project has achieved economic break-even operations for a fiscal year confirmed by its annual audit and has reached 90% occupancy for 12 consecutive months.
+At a minimum, funded operating reserves must remain in place until the project has achieved economic break-even operations for a fiscal year confirmed by its annual audit and has reached

+90% occupancy for 12 consecutive months.
 Reserves may then be released over the next three or more years at the discretion of the Department, provided the project continues to achieve economic break-even operations and 90% occupancy.
 Upon release, operating reserves generally may be used to pay any outstanding deferred developer's fee and then should be used to reduce any DHCD loan.